 But if your customer service is poor, your business days are numbered.

-I’m sure you’ve seen or experienced bad customer service from a company you loved and expressed every bit of your feelings on social media.
-Well business-wise, that’s not only bad business but it costs.
+I'm sure you've seen or experience bad customer service from a company you loved and expressed every bit of your feelings on social media.
+Well business wise, that's not only bad business but it costly.

 A happy customer may only tell 1 person about how satisfied they are with their service but an unhappy customer will tell up to 10 people about how bad their service was.